Inpatient Rehab for Drug and Alcohol Addiction

 What is Inpatient Rehab?

-Inpatient rehab is considered the formal treatment stage of the recovery process and is often preceded by detox (the initial stage where patients are medically monitored as they undergo withdrawal from the abused substance) and is usually followed by outpatient rehab.
+Inpatient rehab, unlike its outpatient counterpart, requires patients to live on site at the rehab facility in order to participate in a structured treatment program.
+Inpatient rehab is considered the treatment stage of the recovery process and is often preceded by detox (the initial stage where patients are medically monitored as they undergo withdrawal from substances) and is usually followed by outpatient rehab.

 Many inpatient rehabs focus on the psychological and behavioral aspects of addiction.3 These programs may offer a range of evidence-based behavioral therapies, and medications that aim to treat the stand-alone substance use disorder or the substance use disorder in addition to a co-occurring mental health disorder.
 The specific combination of therapies you participate in while attending inpatient rehab will depend on your individual needs.